google/bulk_fhir_tools/README.md

 ## bcda_fetch CLI Usage

-The example `bcda_fetch` command line program can be used to fetch data from the BCDA to save to disk or validate and upload to a [FHIR Store](https://cloud.google.com/healthcare-api/docs/how-tos/fhir).
+The example `bcda_fetch` command line program can be used to fetch claims data from the BCDA to save to disk or validate and upload to a [FHIR Store](https://cloud.google.com/healthcare-api/docs/how-tos/fhir).
 This program can also be configured to run as a periodic cron job where it only fetches new data since the program last successfully ran.

 ### Build